silver-general/assembly-learning/super-simple-programs/LED-blink.md

 * I need a blink every tot seconds. let's add a constant to be used.
   * use .equ to define the desired seconds, as ".equ time = 13"
   * WHERE: adjustable constants section!
-  * time is the number of interrupts: 1 interrupt every 262.144ms -> to have 1s: 3.81469 interrupts -> not very precise!
+  * time is the number of interrupts. it depends on the timer mode chosen cases:
+   *
+   *
-    * if:
+   *